Jnadington/San-Francisco-Housing-Analysis/README.md

 # Algo Trading Project
-Algo strategy execution with backtest displayed on line price chart with estimated returns.
-Allows user to adjust candlestick trade timeframe and TP/StopLoss for varying results.
+Analyzing housing and rent patterns in San Francisco area to identify proiftable real estate opportunities.
+Allows user to adjust neighborhood view on interactive map and to hover over areas for additional information.
 New feautures added as needed.
 Run on jupyterlab.

-Currenet strategy revolves around EMA's and ADX.
-Long positions only.
-Short position algo will be added with next update.

 ---